earlye/BrowBeater/README.md

 ### BACK LOG:

-* ~Figure out how to register Brow Beater as a browser on mac~ Apparently this requires a bunch of info.plist magic.
+* ~~Figure out how to register Brow Beater as a browser on mac~~ Apparently this requires a bunch of info.plist magic.
 It looks like you have to specify an application version along with a whole bunch of url schemes and file types.
 I'm not sure what the minimal set is.

 * Make sure that clicking a link outside BrowBeater will launch BrowBeater, and that the user can then use BrowBeater to launch other browsers.
+This is clearly not as straightforward as "accept urls on cli," at least on OSX.

 * Filter BrowBeater out of the list of browsers.